maximdeclercq/vtk-hackathon-2021/readme.md

 Issue: Broken html, use Beautiful Soup

-### Add Brussels
+#### Add data for Brussels

 Add the hotels from Brussels.
 You should get an error when scraping rates there.
 Look again at what is different between the request from scrapy vs the request from your browser.
 Note that the same protection as in Paris is in place for Brussels as well.
 If you get a 403 response, it's because that issue; this issue will be a 400 response.

 Issue: requires cookie with base64-encoded path in it

-### Push to distributed queues
+### 2.a.4 Push to distributed queues

 Once you start working with more data, you can't keep working with dumping to files locally.
 You'll likely distribute crawlers over multiple machines, scale them up and down on demand, and have them generate different kind (of subsets) of data.
 In this step you'll start pushing items to a queueing system.
 At the other end of the queueing there will be code to handle each item, in our case simply writing them to a database.
 You could also use this component (which we call the 'transform' step) to write each item to multiple destinations, do some statistics counting, raise alerting when some kind of items are being seen, sample items to write to a staging system or backup location ...
 Separating the functionality allows to scale both components independantly, write each one in the language of framework which suits its best, develop separate components faster versus having one giant piece of code which does 'everything'...

 In this workshop our queueing system is [PubSub](https://cloud.google.com/pubsub/) and the database is [BigQuery](https://cloud.google.com/bigquery/).
 Both are managed, highly scalable cloud offerings so you don't need to handle infrastructure management yourself.

-TODO: write some info about pubsub and bigquery?
-Just some slides?

 #### Push items to pubsub from the crawler

-1. Setup the PubSub items in the cloud console.
+##### Setup the PubSub items in the cloud console.

 Create a topic and a subscription for both hotels and for rates.
-Do this in the [Cloud console](https://console.cloud.google.com/cloudpubsub/topic/list?organizationId=533872574969&project=oi-hackaton-vtk2019).
-Click on `Create topic` and make the two subscriptions:
+Do this in the [Cloud console](https://console.cloud.google.com), look for the `PubSub` part in the listview under the hamburger menu.
+Click on `Create topic` and make two topics, one for hotels and one for rates:

 ![Topics](docs_images/topic_create.png)